Back to Podcast Guides

 This year How do I maximize output?
 What rhythm lets me work, recover, relate, and play?

-Recovery research is relevant here, but only cautiously.
-Sonnentag and Fritz identified experiences such as psychological detachment from work, relaxation, mastery, and control during off-job time as useful dimensions of recovery.
-That does not mean every person needs a sabbatical or that rest must be optimized.
-It supports Paul’s broader point that always-on work can crowd out the very conditions that replenish attention and motivation.14
+Sonnentag and Fritz's research on recovery identifies psychological detachment from work, relaxation, mastery, and control during nonwork time as useful dimensions of recovery.
+That supports Paul's broader point: always-on work crowds out the very conditions that replenish attention and motivation.
+Rest should not become another optimization project.3

-For a nervous-system lens, this is where interoception matters: the earlier you can sense urgency, tightness, depletion, and aliveness, the less likely you are to outsource your life design to inherited metrics.
+For a nervous-system lens, this is where interoception matters: the earlier you can sense urgency, tightness, depletion, and aliveness in your own body, the less likely you are to outsource your life design to inherited metrics.

-If you step away from the default path, you lose some forms of legibility.
-No one may praise your promotion, raise, title, or clean upward trajectory.
-Paul names the sadness and emptiness of not having commonly agreed-upon metrics — and the raised stakes of creating your own game.15
+When you step away from the default path, you lose some forms of legibility.
+No one praises your promotion, raise, or clean upward trajectory anymore.
+Paul names the sadness and emptiness of this honestly, along with the raised stakes of creating your own game.

-But your own scoreboard can become another prison if it hardens into ideology.
-Paul’s conversation is refreshing because he does not frame consulting, paid work, pragmatism, or compromise as failure.
-Later in the conversation, he describes returning to consulting projects with more lightness.
-He can notice old tightness without needing to flee, prove a point, or condemn the default path version of himself.16
+But a personal scoreboard can become its own prison if it hardens into ideology.
+Paul's conversation is refreshing because he does not frame consulting, paid work, pragmatism, or compromise as failure.
+Later in the conversation, he describes returning to consulting projects with more lightness: able to notice old tightness without needing to flee, prove a point, or condemn who he used to be.

 A good personal scoreboard should be:

-• embodied: it includes energy, tightness, sleep, play, resentment, and aliveness;
+• embodied: includes energy, tightness, sleep, play, resentment, and aliveness;

-• relational: it includes family, friendship, community, and service, not only self-expression;
+• relational: includes family, friendship, community, and service, not only self-expression;

-• financially honest: it names real needs, constraints, and responsibilities without worshiping money;
+• financially honest: names real needs, constraints, and responsibilities without worshiping money or pretending they do not exist;

-• anti-performative: it does not need to impress people who are playing a different game.
+• anti-performative: does not need to impress people who are playing a different game.

-Paul’s rapid-fire definition of success is a clean starting point: Am I doing the things I claim to care about and continuing to stay true to that?17
+Paul's rapid-fire definition of success is a clean starting point: Am I doing the things I claim to care about and continuing to stay true to that?

 Try turning that into a monthly review: